 We provide information about emerging corporate governance trends and best practices and other relevant information through presentations to the Board, advise directors of outside educational opportunities, and directors receive paid memberships to professional organizations like the Institute of Corporate Directors.

 The Governance and Risk Committee is responsible for oversight of our processes for managing key business risks.
 Each of our operations identifies the main risks that could have a negative effect on our business, and then develops a plan to mitigate those risks.
 Management reports key business risks and mitigation plans at each quarterly Governance and Risk Committee meeting, which then reports to the Board.
 The role of the Governance and Risk Committee is to oversee management of the enterprise risk process.
-The Governance and Risk Committee will delegate oversight of business risks that are within the mandate of one of the other committees to the relevant committee.
-Management provides updates on those delegated business risks, and management’s mitigation plans, at each quarterly meeting of the relevant committee, which then reports to the Board.
+The Governance and Risk Committee will delegate oversight of business risks that are within the mandate of one of the other Board committees to the relevant committee.
+Management provides updates on those delegated business risks, and management’s mitigation plans, at each quarterly meeting of the relevant committee, which then reports to the Board quarterly.
 Overall responsibility for risk oversight remains with the Board.
-Annually, management provides a comprehensive review of our enterprise risk management and major enterprise risks, including emerging risks, to the Board.
+Annually, management provides a comprehensive review of our ERM process and major enterprise risks, including emerging risks, to the Board.

 The Board and its committees are responsible for ensuring that management has taken all reasonable steps to identify and manage all key business risks: